 You may not even be aware you’re doing something wrong because you’ve become so accustomed to coming late.
 You may think no one cares but bosses or some co-workers do, especially if you play a crucial role in the company and everyone depends on you to finish your tasks before they can start or proceed with theirs.

 Coming to the office drunk as a skunk

-If you show up to work drunk, high or drowsy, or put liquor in your water bottle to sneak sips at work – that is unprofessional.
+If you show up to work drunk, high after using drugs or put liquor in your water bottle to sneak sips at work – that is unprofessional.
 Most offices have very tough rules when it comes to sobriety, and this behavior will get you fired sooner or later.

-Imagine being the reason your co-workers hate their work Simply because you are rowdy, aggressive or downright rude to co-workers.
-The office is a professional space and you should conduct yourself as such.
+Imagine being the reason your co-workers hate their work simply because you are rowdy, aggressive or downright rude to co-workers.
+The office is a professional space and you should conduct yourself in a professional manner.

 Producing low quality work

 Not being as productive as expected is being unprofessional.
 This is mostly for those workers who spend more time gossiping instead of working.
 They produce low quality or sub-standard results because there’s no one who will police their work or ask any questions.
-This in turn causes other workers to pick up after you and do more than their share of work, and they must really hate you for it.
+This in turn causes other workers to pick up after you and do more than their share of work.
+This can cause resentment among staff.